 St. Charles, Missouri

-Founded in 1827, Lindenwood is a dynamic four-year institution dedicated to excellence in higher education.
+Founded in the mid-1800s, Lindenwood is a dynamic four-year institution dedicated to excellence in higher education.
 Students can choose from over 100 degree programs, each offering unique opportunities for research and professional development.
-Lindenwood’s rigorous curriculum and robust student life aim to develop the whole student.
-The university prides itself on its commitment to innovation, entrepreneurship, and student success.
+Through on-ground and online programs, Lindenwood’s rigorous curriculum and robust student life aim to develop the whole student.
+The University prides itself on its commitment to innovation, entrepreneurship, and student success.
 At Lindenwood, real experience means real success.